niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] add support for picking what type of item from ebay? used only, open box etc...
+- [x] Maybe also add automated amazon crawling?
 - [x] maybe remove shutdown?
 - [x] bug: cant manually shut down rn bc docker compose restarts it
 - [x] if it gets unmanagable and unreadable maybe do 2 get alls, one detailed with everything, and one only with current price, no sources etc